geckooooo/absclock/README.md

 * picoseconds, microseconds, etc. support?
 * geological time element subunits vary based on the element; determine this representation
 * Possibly add a way to express durations for cyclical time elements (e.g. something starting at 2pm lasting for an hour could have an hour element of `14-15`)
-* Rationalize Before Present (BP, prior to 1 Jan 1950 CE) and Before Common Era (BCE, prior to 1 CE)
+* Rationalize Before Present (BP, prior to 1 Jan 1950 CE) and Before Common Era (BCE, prior to 1 CE).
+1,950-year differential. (possible solution: make it "BP - 1950" formally, which is effectively identical to unmodified BP)
+* Relate to the ISO 8601 time format